todb/junkdrawer/kali/msf-dev.md

 Each section will have a **TLDR** code snippet, suitable for copy-pasting, if you just want to speed through things.
-Note: many of these can overwrite any local customization you might have, may have less secure defaults than you'd like, and other gotchas.
+Note: many of these can overwrite any local customization you might have, may have less secure defaults than you'd like, and other surprises.
 Use them only if you are very impatient and have done this all before.

-- [ ] Update Kali
-- [ ] Set up remote access
-- [ ] Create a user
-- [ ] Install the development dependencies
-- [ ] Bundle install the Ruby gems
-- [ ] Fork and Clone Metasploit-Framework
-- [ ] Configure the database
-- [ ] Sign your commits
-- [ ] Add some shell aliases
-- [ ] TLDR of TLDRs
+At the end of this document, there's a [TLDR-of-TLDRs][tldrs].
+You can't yet run it all at once and go away, but it's only a few copy-pastes away.

+So let's get started!

 # Keep Kali up to date